Ghost Worlds

 h19.5 w14.5 cm

 Sir Thomas Allen as Don Giovanni, La Scala 1987.
 An imagined depiction of the character's arrival in hell (not a scene actually featured in the opera).
+This drawing is about facing demons.
+(And is an excuse to depict my friend Tom in all his costumed splendour.)

 Artist as the fifth horseman of the apocalypse - after “Sir Wilfred Lawson on Chieftain” by John Ferneley 1782-1860